George Fouché

 Due to his extensive travels between Japan and South Africa, he was actually booked on the ill-fated South African Airways Flight 295, The Helderberg, which crashed off Mauritius on 28 November 1987 en route from Taiwan to South Africa, but missed the flight when his connecting flight from Japan to Taiwan was cancelled due to a typhoon.

 On 2 April 2007, he suffered a perforated ulcer which was misdiagnosed as pancreatitis.
 He spent 63 days in intensive care in Montana Hospital, Pretoria, South Africa and was released on 6 June 2007.

+George died following complications from a fall in Pretoria, on 5 May 2023, at the age of 57.

+According to his brother Pete, George had an accidental fall during load shedding in February 2023 and suffered a cut to the head and significant blood loss.
+The hospital managed to stop the bleeding and stitch the wound but did not give him a blood transfusion.
+Over the next two months, his health deteriorated and was admitted to Pretoria West Hospital on 1 May 2023.

 International racing career

 At 17, he raced in the Kyalami World Sportscar Championship 1000 km on 10 December 1983 in a Kremer Racing Porsche CK5 with co-drivers Franz Konrad and Kees Kroesemeijer, but was disqualified for a push start.

 While racing in round three of the 1989 Fuji Long Distance Series, George came across the burning car of Oscar Larrauri that had just crashed.
 Oscar was still in the car, and noticing that the marshals were not equipped to deal with the fire, George stopped his car and pulled Oscar out.
 George eventually finished 2nd in the race, which would eventually cost him the championship.
 George received an impromptu "The Hero Award" from the Japanese Automobile Federation while on the podium.

 While qualifying for the Fuji 1000 km race in October 1992, one of his car's tyres burst, sending him head-on into a concrete wall at 280 km/h.
-George's foot was crushed and he spent 7 months on crutches.
+George's foot was crushed and he spent seven months on crutches.

-In 1993, George test drive the Sasol Jordan Grand Prix Formula 1 car at the Silverstone Circuit in England.
+In 1993, George test drove the Sasol Jordan Grand Prix Formula 1 car at the Silverstone Circuit in England.